richiemort79/linux-VM-setup/README.md

 # linux-VM-setup
-A bash script to set up Lancaster University virtual Linux installations for Image Analysis
+A bash script to set up Lancaster University virtual Linux installations for image analysis